ClintH/ixfx-docs/src/pages/data/generator.md

 Generators are a form of _iterator_, an object that allows you to traverse - that is, to step through - some other data.
 Objects are _iterable_ if they provide an iterator on request, that is, the give the possibility for stepping through their contents in some manner.
 The familiar [collections](./collections/) - arrays, maps and so on - are all iterables.

-`for .. of` allows you to use iterator.
+`for .. of` is the usual way of working with an iterator.
 In this case, we're iterating over an array (which is _iterable_):

 ```js
 for (const v of someArray) {